Programs in Practice

 Observe that both branches of the conditional are executed in the transition.
 The correct output is then selected using a ternary instruction.
 This compilation method is only possible because operations in transitions are purely functional.
 1.

-commands, which allow the program to define sequences of code that are skipped.
+On-chain commands are not all purely functional; for example, get, get.or_use, contains, remove, and set, whose semantics all depend on the state of the program.
+As a result, the same technique for off-chain code cannot be used.
+Instead, the on-chain code is compiled using branch and position commands, which allow the program to define sequences of code that are skipped.
 However, because destination registers in skipped instructions are not initialized, they cannot be accessed in a following instructions.
 In other words, depending on the branch taken, some registers are invalid and an attempt to access them will return in an execution error.
 The only Leo code pattern that produces such an access attempt is code that attempts to assign out to a parent scope from a conditional statement; consequently, they are disallowed.

 - There are some operations that are not purely functional, e.g

-which can fail on overflow.↩
+addwhich can fail on overflow.↩